AvijeetJain/web_scraper/README.md

 ## Contributing

 Feel free to open issues or contribute to the project.
-Pull requests are welcome.
+Pull requests are always welcomed.